peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Returns a number similar to this number but with the radix point moved to the right.
 * `EFloat Multiply​(int intValue)`<br>
- Multiplies this instance by the value of an arbitrary-precision integer object.
+ Multiplies this arbitrary-precision binary floating-point number by a 32-bit signed integer and returns the result.
 * `EFloat Multiply​(long longValue)`<br>
- Not documented yet.
+ Multiplies this arbitrary-precision binary floating-point number by a 64-bit signed integer and returns the result.
 * `EFloat Multiply​(EFloat otherValue)`<br>
- Multiplies two binary floating-point numbers.
+ Multiplies this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
 * `EFloat Multiply​(EFloat op,
         EContext ctx)`<br>
- Multiplies two binary floating-point numbers.
+ Multiplies this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
 * `EFloat MultiplyAndAdd​(EFloat multiplicand,
               EFloat augend)`<br>
  Multiplies by one binary floating-point number, and then adds another binary